 Need Additional Information?

-For additional information on any of these College of Nursing travel opportunities, contact Elizabeth Cutezo, Global Studies coordinator for the School of Nursing.
+For additional information on any of these College of Nursing travel opportunities, contact Elizabeth Cutezo, Global Studies coordinator for the College of Nursing.

 NOTE: Penn State monitors the international situation very carefully.
 All programs abroad have an on-site coordinator who is available to Penn State students for advice and to deal with any emergencies.
 However, students are ultimately responsible for their personal safety.
 Education Abroad is guided by the U.S. Department of State's travel advisory system (composed of Travel Warnings and Travel Alerts) as principal factors in determining whether the University will allow education abroad programs to run under its auspices.
 The aim of Travel Warnings is to advise American citizens to avoid travel to designated countries.
 Travel Alerts are intended to alert travelers to specific conditions, usually of short-term duration, that pose a risk to international travelers.
 Penn State's general rule is not to sponsor Education Abroad programs in countries under active Department of State Travel Warnings.
 Travel Warnings and Travel Alerts are posted on the Department of State website.